 The stock big block and L.A.

 small block rockers have full oil pressure to the shaft and rocker bearing area.
-This causes the rockers to float on a film of pressurized oil and this is an excellent way to lubricate this area.
+This allows the rockers to float on a film of pressurized oil and this is an excellent way to lubricate this area.
 The pressurized oil comes out of the rocker shaft on the bottom where the pressure of the rocker is the greatest.
 For the oil to flow, the rocker must be pushing away from the shaft.
 Anytime there is oil pressure the rocker is floating off of the shaft similar to the main and rod bearings.
 In our aluminum rocker kits, we have made special provisions to make sure the oil pressure stays higher in this area and flows better than our competitors rockers.
-Our experience with this design has proven that a properly designed solid aluminum rocker with a properly designed oil system receiving full engine oil pressure is the best choice.
+Our experience with our design has proven that a properly designed solid aluminum rocker arms, with a properly designed oil system receiving full engine oil pressure is the best choice.